 - Gamma Knife, a well-established and accurate treatment unit for radiosurgery, uses a single dose of radiation to treat certain types of tumors in the head with minimal harm to surrounding tissue.

-- The Trilogy uses the latest in imaging technology, along with an advanced linear accelerator, to deliver highly specific radiation therapy with few side effects.
+- The Trilogy uses the latest in imaging technology, along with an advanced linear accelerator, to deliver highly specific radiation therapy with a few side effects.

-- Intensity-modulated radiation therapy (IMRT) utilizes CT, MRI, and PET imaging with computer-aided treatment planning.
+- Intensity-modulated radiation therapy (IMRT) utilizes CT, MRI and PET imaging with computer-aided treatment planning.